 The New York Times has implemented several strategies to increase its CPM rates, including optimizing ad placement, offering targeted advertising options, and experimenting with new ad formats.
 The New York Times also strongly focuses on ad quality, ensuring its ads are relevant, engaging, and high-quality.

-CPM is a critical metric for publishers to understand in 2023, directly impacting their advertising revenue.
+CPM is a critical metric for publishers to understand as it directly impacts their advertising revenue.
 By optimizing audience demographics, ad placement, and ad format, publishers can improve their CPM rates and generate more revenue from their advertising inventory.

 To optimize their CPM rates, publishers should follow best practices such as targeting specific audiences, testing different ad formats, and optimizing ad placement.
 Additionally, they can learn from successful publishers such as Forbes, BuzzFeed, and The New York Times, who have successfully implemented these strategies to increase their CPM rates and generate more revenue.